rumspeed/simple-side-tab/readme.txt

 = 1.2.0 =
 * Tested up to: 4.4
 * FIX: Undefined index: text_shadow - on line 405
+* FIX: PHP notices: Undefined index SERVER_PORT and SERVER_NAME when using WP_CLI

 = 1.1.2 =
 * Tested up to: 4.1